CodeScop/Oge-Mai-Field-Guide/hunts03.md

 Season 3 is unlocked by completing Stumbling Upon Sheep quest, and you can see that questline in Season 2.

-- HuntS3 Battle of Constitution 3/4 - **(Note: This has as prerequisite the HuntS2 quest Battle of Merit.
-Stumbling Upon Sheep is not necessary, but since this was released with S3, I'm including it in S3.)** Defeat 1 Water version of Velts, get 25 Hunter Tokens
-  - SLIGHT SPOILER: if you completed that quest, you'll unquestionably be able to complete the next and last one in this chain: "HuntS4" A Battle of Evolution - Defeat 1 Dust version of Velts, get Wardrobe: Hunt Battle Helmet
 - HuntS3 Helping Those In Need Grow - give a bunch of Rusty Amulets, Pendants, and Gold, get 25 Hunter Tokens
 - HuntS3 Change To See - defeat 1 Yala, get 25 Hunter Tokens
 - HuntS3 Growth in Friendship - defeat 1 each Raina in SurfaceC, get 50 Hunter Tokens